Jeremyethridge/cpp_practice/embedded_notes.md

 2. 16-bit Microcontrollers - 16-bits wide.
 Exp: Extended 8051XA, PIC2x, Intel 8096, Motorola MC68HC2.
 Range: 0x0000 to 0xFFFF, or 0 to 65535.

 3. 32-bit Microcontollers - 32-bits wides.
 Typically used in advanced applications like medical devices, engine control systems, office machines, esc.
 Exp: Intel/Atmel 251 family, PIC3x

+# Protocols
+- I2C - Inter-integrated Circuit - Serial Protocol for short distance data communications.
+Synchronous master-slave protocol both master and slaves can send/receieve data (Bidirectional, half duplex) Can run at different speeds two wires: Serial Clock (SCL) and Serial Data (SDA)

+Topology (I2C) - Master is connected to one or more slave nodes.
+Exchange data in the form of frames.
+Start condition, Slave Address, R/W (function), Ack, Data transmitted, Ack, Stop
+Start condition occurs when a node first pulls SDA low and SCL low.
+This "Claims the bus" and that node is the master.
+Slave address - Each node has a unique address normally 7 bits long MSB first.

+Timing relationship between SDA and SCL - SDA doesn't change between clock rising or falling edge and data is read in the middle of the clock calls.

+Read/Write - 0 master wants to write data to slave, 1 master wants to read data Ack - 0 is ack and 1 is NACK
+Data byte - data being transferred between master and slave (Memory or register content, addresses, esc) STOP condition - SCL returns high and SDA returns high

+SDA and SDL is connected to voltage (Vcc or Vdd) via a "pull up" resistor One resistor per line (not per device)
+Each I2C device contains logic that can open and close a drain when drain is "Closed" the line is pulled low (Connected to ground) When drain is "Open" the line is pulled high (Connected to voltage) I2C lines are high in the idle state sometimes called an "Open Drain" system

+I2C bus speeds (Modes) - Standard = 100 kbps, Fast = 400 Kbps, Fast plus = 1 Mbps, High speed = 3.4 Mbps, Ultra fast = 5 Mbps